 Switzerland FTA: in force and being renegotiated

 Status: The UK and Switzerland are re-negotiating the rollover agreement which came into force in 2021.
-The last round was in March 2024.
+You can find out more information on the latest round here as well as some feedback which is required to update our export priorities.

 Trade with Switzerland: Exports to Switzerland in 2023 totalled £145.1 million, down 4.7% from 2022.
 Top products exported included wheat, cheese and breakfast cereals.
 Imports from Switzerland totalled £471.4 million in 2023, up 4.7% from 2022.
 Top import products included coffee, soft drinks, and chocolate.